Samuel S. Coursen: Events leading to death

 The 5th Cavalry Regiment, which also ran into trouble at the start, failed to cross the parallel until October 10, 1950.
 The next day the regiment's 1st Battalion encountered a KPA force holding a long ridge with several knobs—Hills 179, 175, and 174—that dominated a pass 15 mi northeast of Kaesong.
 The infantrymen drove the defenders from the ridge during the afternoon of October 12, but the fight was fierce.

 In the battle for Hill 174, Coursen observed that one of the men of his platoon had entered a well-hidden gun emplacement, thought to be unoccupied, and had been shot.
 Coursen ran to his aid and without regard for his personal safety, Coursen engaged the KPA in hand-to-hand combat in an effort to protect the wounded soldier until he himself was killed.
 When his body was recovered after the battle, seven KPA dead were found within the emplacement.
 Coursen's actions saved the wounded soldier's life and eliminated the main position of the enemy roadblock.
 For his actions, Lieutenant Coursen was awarded the Medal of Honor posthumously.

 After much fighting, the 1st Cavalry Division captured Kumch'on on October 14, 1950.
 With US I Corps soldiers moving through the KPA's principal fortified positions between the 38th Parallel and Pyongyang, the North Korean capital city, KPA front lines as such ceased to exist.
 On October 19, Company F, 5th Cavalry, entered Pyongyang, followed shortly thereafter by the Republic of Korea Army 1st Division elements from the northeast.
 One of Company F's platoon commanders was one of Coursen's West Point roommates, Lieutenant John F. Forrest.
 The next morning, October 20, 1950, the 1st Division reached the heart of the city and took the strongly fortified administrative center without difficulty.
 The entire city was secured by 10:00 that day.Coursen's West Point class of 1949 was greatly affected by the Korean War.
 Many of them were newly commissioned lieutenants serving as platoon commanders.
 Thirty of them would die in combat during the war.

 Coursen was buried at the U.S. Military Academy Cemetery at West Point.

+Awards and decorations

 Award

 On June 15, 1951, it was announced by The Pentagon that Coursen would be awarded the Medal of Honor.
 On June 21, 1951, Coursen's 14-month-old son, Samuel, Jr., of Morristown, New Jersey, was presented the award in a Pentagon ceremony by Joint Chiefs of Staff Chairman and General of the Army Omar N. Bradley.